chunyagi/pytorch-lightning-deep-learning/README.md

 # PyTorch Playground

-A collection of simple deep learning models implemented from scratch using PyTorch.
+A collection of simple deep learning models implemented from scratch using PyTorch and Lightning.